Abhi459/EE551-project/README.md

 ### Features:

-1.Login Portal(As Admin(professor) and Student)

-2.For Admin Login:
+1. Login functionality for both Professors (as Admin) and for students

+2. Admin site displays the following:

-  i.
-Dashboard: Display the courses to which the admin is linked to.
+  * Dashboard: Display the courses to which the admin is linked to.

-  ii.
-Files Sections: able to add and retrieve files from the system.
+  * <i>Files Sections</i>: able to add and retrieve files from the system.

-  iii.
-People section: able to add a student to the course.
+  * <i>People section</i>: able to add a student to the course.

-  iv.
-Assignment section: able to post assignments.
-Include Due date
-      feature as well.
+  * <i>Assignment section</i>: able to post assignments.
+Include Due date feature as well.

-  v.
-Grade section: able to post grades.
+  * <i>Grade section</i>: able to post grades.

-3.For Student Login:
+3. Student has access to the following:

-  i.
-Dashboard: Display the current courses taken by the student.
+  * __Dashboard__: Display the current courses taken by the student.

-  ii.
-Files section: able to retrieve files from the system added by the
+  * __Files section__:  Retrieve files from the system added by the admin.
-      admin.

-  iii.
-Peoples section: able to view the people present in the course.
+  * __Peoples section__: able to view the people present in the course.

-  iv.
-User should be able to view the grades for the course.
+  * User will be able to view the grades for the course.